 - Bring some familiar scents from your old home and scatter them around.

 - Set up a room just for your cat.
-If they have their territory, they’ll bond with a new home faster.
+If she has a territory, she’ll bond with a new home faster.

-- Provide food, water, scratching posts and litter boxes in multiple locations.
-Your cat needs to trust that this new location meets their needs.
+- Provide food, water, scratching posts, and litter boxes in multiple locations.
+Your cat needs to trust that this new location meets her needs.

-Don’t just unleash your cat into the backyard.
-They’ll hop over the fence and make a break for it.
+Don’t just unleash your cat in the backyard.
+She’ll hop over the fence and make a break for it.
 If you invest in an outdoor enclosure, your cat can safely experience the outside again.

 Ensure that your cat associates the yard as part of the house.
-Again, the scent is pivotal to this.
+Again, the scent is pivotal.
 If you apply familiar smells, your cat will become increasingly comfortable.

 After around four weeks, your cat should be ready to rejoin the outside world.
-This is enough time to accept their change in circumstances.
-Their homing instincts will bring them to the new house, rather than the old.
+This is enough time to accept her change in circumstances.
+Her homing instincts will bring them to the new house, rather than the old.

 What Age Should Kittens be Let Outside?

 Kittens should not be allowed outside unsupervised until they are six months old.
 This gives their bodies and brains time to mature appropriately.
 Short, supervised outdoor playtimes can precede this, however.